datahub-project/datahub/docs/CONTRIBUTING.md

 1. If the issue still reproduces or has not yet been reported, try to isolate the problem before opening an issue.

+## Submitting a Request For Comment (RFC)

+If you have a substantial feature or a design discussion that you'd like to have with the community follow the RFC process outlined [here](https://github.com/linkedin/datahub/blob/master/docs/rfc.md)

 ## Submitting a Pull Request (PR)

 Before you submit your Pull Request (PR), consider the following guidelines: